-Upon successful completion you will be guaranteed entry into a degree at UniSA.
+Upon successful completion you will be guaranteed entry into an Arts degree at UniSA.
 If you continue with one of the linked degrees you will also be granted a year of credit (allowing you to progress directly to second year).

 Who is it for?

-The program is designed primarily for people who do not have the qualifications required to get directly into an arts, Indigenous cultures and Australian society, media and culture, media arts, social science (human services), social work, or writing and creative communication undergraduate program at UniSA.
+The program is designed primarily for people who do not have the qualifications required to get directly into an arts undergraduate program at UniSA.

 Entry methods include: